 6. Granite: I finished the Poutine Challenge with a trip to Granite; another restaurant I may not have visited if it weren’t for the challenge and one that I definitely want to visit again.
 One thing though, the music they played does not match the décor and feel of the restaurant.
 I felt like there was a disconnect there.
-Granite’s submission for the challenge was the “Dirty South” poutine which consisted of Southern fried Bergy Bits curds, beer soaked chorizo, corn bread dressing, red eye gravy and a sunny side egg.
-This was definitely a very bold and original recipe and one I was excited for.
-I’m a fan of spice and have never tried chorizo before but I was all in for anything soaked in beer, corn bread and an egg.
+Granite’s submission for the challenge was the “Dirty South” poutine which consisted of Southern fried Bergy Bits curds, beer-soaked chorizo, cornbread dressing, red-eye gravy and a sunny side egg.
+This was definitely a very bold and original recipe and one I was excited about.
+I’m a fan of spice and have never tried chorizo before but I was all in for anything soaked in beer, cornbread and an egg.
 Unfortunately for us, the chef was not in on this Thursday evening and the poutine was made way too salty.
 I’m not a huge fan of salt but I can eat it… this was almost unbearable which was really bad because this poutine could have been the winner for me.
 It was made better with vinegar but the salt was too overpowering.
 Thanks to the server we got some free beer though as an apology!

 So six out of eighteen poutines is not a bad attempt I don’t think.
-In my previous article Adam said they had no intentions on extending the challenge through June but I do feel that eighteen participants is kind of a lot.
+In my previous article, Adam said they had no intentions of extending the challenge through June but I do feel that eighteen participants are kind of a lot.
 Another thing I discovered was that the price of the poutines varied from restaurant to restaurant.
 This is fine especially given some of the ingredients but most of the restaurants did not have their prices listed so it was a surprise when you got your bill.
-(This was particularly disappointing when Granite’s costed $17 and was offered to us for free but we chose a beer instead).
+(This was particularly disappointing when Granite’s cost 17 dollars and was offered to us for free but we chose a beer instead).